Skip to main content

 Ephemeral Proxy overview

 KnoxCall’s Ephemeral Proxy lets you proxy any HTTPS request through KnoxCall without registering a Route first.
-Pass the target URL in the X-Knox-Proxy-URL header and send your payload as the request body; KnoxCall resolves any Vault token references, makes the request, applies redaction, and streams the response back.
-Think of it as Routes’ lower-friction cousin: same proxy core (secrets injection, egress controls, audit, redaction) without the upfront configuration step.
+Pass the target URL in the X-Knox-Proxy-URL header and send your payload as the request body; KnoxCall resolves any Vault token references, makes the request, and streams the response back verbatim.
+Think of it as Routes’ lower-friction cousin: same proxy core (secrets injection, egress controls, audit) without the upfront configuration step.

 Why use it